katelynautumn28/ddd-research-guide/content/3-lesson.md

 ------

-The President's Office records contains materials that reflects Barnard's and Columbia's participation in the worldwide Moratorium to End the War in Vietnam on October 15, 1969.
+The President's Office records contain materials that reflects Barnard's and Columbia's participation in the worldwide Moratorium to End the War in Vietnam on October 15, 1969.

 {% include figure.html img="BC05-22_Box50_Folder2_5.jpg" alt="Flyer for the Moratorium to End the War in Vietnam, 1969." caption="Flyer from the New York office of the Vietnam Moratorium Committee listing recommended protest activities for the Moratorium to End the War in Vietnam on October 15, 1969." width="75%" %} {% include modal.html button="Citation: Flyer for the Moratorium to End the War in Vietnam, 1969." color="success" title="Citation and Link to Finding Aid" text="Flyer for the Moratorium to End the War in Vietnam, 1969.
 [Political Activities materials and correspondence (2 of 5), 1969, Box 50, Folder 2; Sub-series 3.1 Martha Peterson Correspondence; President's Office Records, BC05-22; Barnard Archives and Special Collections.](https://collections.barnard.edu/public/repositories/2/archival_objects/19917)" %}